educational-technology-collective/jupyterlab-telemetry-router/README.md

 ### Overview

-By editing the configuration file, users could define exporters easily without touching the code.
-Users could use multiple exporters at the same time.

-The jupyterlab-telemetry-router extension provides 3 types of default exporters, `console` exporter, `file` exporter and `remote` exporter.
+The `jupyterlab-telemetry-router` extension provides 4 default exporters, `command_line_exporter`, `console_exporter`, `file_exporter` and `remote_exporter`.

-`console` exporter logs data in the console.

-`file` exporter logs data into the local file indicated by `path`.

-`remote` exporter posts data to the remote endpoint indicated by `url`.

-The extension would extract the environment variable for each of the keys presented in `env`, and add the result to the data when exporting.

-The extension would add `params` directly to data when exporting.
-This feature is useful when users want to post data to lambda functions and wants to have additional parameters.
+Users could add these exporters by editing the configuration file.

-The configuration file accepts customized exporter functions.
-To do so, developers need to assign a callable exporter function to the `type`.
-See examples [here](#example).
+Developers could also use customized exporters.
+To do so, developers need to write a callable exporter function and assign it to the `exporter` field when writing the configuration file.

-### Syntax

-`type` and `id` are required for all exporters.

-`path` is required for file exporters only.

-`url` is required for remote exporters only.

-`env` and `params` are optional.

-When the extension is being activated, a syntax check will be done first.
-Missing required fields would prevent Jupyter Lab from starting.

 ### Configuration file name & path